-University of Waikato scientist Dr Adrian Dorrington is researching the use of 3D cameras for measurement applications.
+University of Waikato scientist Dr Adrian Dorrington is investigating different applications of 3D cameras.
 The camera emits light, and the time of flight from camera to object and back again is measured.
 One application of this type of camera is in assessing the height of customers entering and leaving premises for security reasons.

 DR ADRIAN DORRINGTON

 My research into 3D cameras is cameras more for measurement applications than for viewing applications like 3D TV.
 So the way our cameras work is they measure distance and they do that for every pixel in the image simultaneously, so we get like a normal digital photograph out or a digital video, but in each pixel, we get brightness as you would normally get but we also get a distance value, so we can measure the shape or the size and the location of things in the scene.

 The technology behind the cameras we’re working on is called time of flight.
 We send out some light, and we wait for that light to come back to the camera, measure how long it’s taken and then we can work out the distance.

 Because the technology is fairly new, it has a bunch of limitations, and the quality of the images that we get back are not perhaps as good as we’d like them to be.
 So what we do in our research group is we develop ways to improve the quality of the data we get back from these cameras, so we’re working on techniques and algorithms that are applied inside the camera, and we work with these international manufacturers to do that.

 Some of the things we do are to provide additional image processing techniques that can be applied after the images are taken to clean up the image or improve the quality, but some of the things we do modify the way in which the image is captured and capture it in a way that tries to remove some of the problems that are present in the current cameras.